Randi356/Ultroid-CredsV5/README.md

-## YOUR FORK PRIVATE
+## YOUR CLICK THIS USE TEMPLATE

-Please click fork private
+Please click template

 ## Ultroid Workflows Faster Premium